Orel Hershiser: Pitching style

 By 1999, he noted that his pitches were not as sharp, so he added a slider to the mix.
 He also emphasized locating his pitches in good spots: "You'll hear pitchers say, 'I had great stuff and got shelled,' but you never hear them say, 'I had great location and got shelled.'"

+Hershiser was also a good hitter for a pitcher.
+In 1993 he batted .356 (26 for 73), which is the MLB record for highest batting average for a pitcher in a season in the DH era (minimum 50 at bats).
+His career batting average was .201.

 Post-retirement

 Hershiser remained with the Dodgers briefly as a player-personnel consultant.
-He went to AAA Albuquerque and filed one report but there wasn't much for him to do so he left the position.
+He went to AAA Albuquerque and filed one report but there wasn't much for him to do, so he left the position.

 He was subsequently hired to work on broadcasts of the Little League World Series for ABC and ESPN in 2000–2001.
 He also worked on Wednesday Night Baseball for ESPN during the 2001 season.

 Hershiser left that position to join the Texas Rangers as a special assistant to General Manager John Hart in fall of 2001 and was named as the Rangers pitching coach on June 22, 2002.
 In October 2005 Hershiser was mentioned as a candidate to replace Jim Tracy as manager of the Dodgers, but the position went to Grady Little.
 He was also mentioned as a possible replacement for Ken Macha of the Oakland Athletics; however, he was ultimately passed over for Bob Geren.
 He left his position of Rangers pitching coach after the 2005 season to become an executive director of the Rangers, reporting to Club President Jeff Cogen.
 He did not last long in that position as he quit on February 3, 2006.

 On February 13, 2006, Hershiser rejoined ESPN as an analyst for Baseball Tonight, Sunday Night Baseball, and the Little League World Series.

 Through a group that included fellow former Dodger Steve Garvey, Hershiser became involved in the bidding process for the Dodgers when the team was up for sale in 2011–12.
 His group did not make it past the first round of the bidding.

 In 2014, Hershiser left ESPN and rejoined the Dodgers as a television analyst for their new regional sports network SportsNet LA.
 At the time, he teamed with Charley Steiner and Nomar Garciaparra to call Dodger road games not played in California when Vin Scully reduced his travel.
 Since 2017, he has worked with Joe Davis as the primary broadcast team for Dodger baseball following Scully's retirement at the end of the 2016 season.